openstack/tacker/doc/source/contributor/monitor-api.rst

 #. respawn
     In case of OpenStack VIM, when any VDU monitoring fails, it will delete the entire VNF and create a new one.
-#. log
 #. vdu_autoheal
     In case of OpenStack VIM, when any VDU monitoring fails, it will delete only that specific VDU resource and create a new one alone with it's dependent resources like CP.
+#. log
+#. log_and_kill

 How to write TOSCA template to monitor VNF entities
 ----------------------------------------------------

-In the vdus section, under vdu you can specify the monitors details with corresponding actions and parameters.The syntax for writing monitor policy is as follows:
+In the vdus section, you can specify the monitor details with corresponding actions and parameters.
+The syntax for writing monitor policy is as follows:

 ::

   vduN:
+    properties:
+      ...
       monitoring_policy:
-      <monitoring-driver-name>:
+        name: <monitoring-driver-name>:
-        monitoring_params:
+        parameters:
           <param-name>: <param-value>
           ...
         actions:
-          <event>: <action-name>
+          <event-name>: <action-name>
-          ...
-      ...

 Example Template